MDK: Sales and sequel

 The game was both a critical and a commercial success, and Interplay decided to begin work on a sequel immediately.
 According to the publisher, global sales of MDK surpassed 400,000 copies by June 1998.
 Its sales had reached 500,000 copies by early 2000.
 Interplay approached Bruty for ideas, but he did not want to go straight into another MDK game; "I hadn't liked rushing from Earthworm Jim to its sequel without a creative break, and I felt the game suffered because of that."
 In any case, his new development studio, Planet Moon Studios, was already working on Giants: Citizen Kabuto.
 Bruty asked Interplay if they would consider waiting until he was finished on Giants before beginning on MDK2, but they chose to press on with the game without him, handing development over to BioWare.

 TV series

-An animated TV series based on MDK, to be produced by Mainframe Entertainment, was announced with plans to air in the fourth quarter of 1998, but it was never released.
+An MDK animated TV series, set to be produced by Mainframe Entertainment, was announced for a 1998 release but was ultimately never aired.